BiragAcharya/Equipment-Billing-System-Using-Python/README.md

-# Equipment-Rental-System-Using-Python
+# Equipment-Rental-System-Using-Python/CLI

-Hello there, this is the Equipment Rental System using Python language.
+Hello there, this is the Equipment Rental System using Python language with Command Line Interface.